Frequently asked questions

-To confirm the booking we take 30% of down payment and rest of rental amount (70%) on the day of the rental.
-Once on site you will also be charged a deposit by method of preauthorization hold.
-Meaning, we reserve or “freeze” equivalent amount depending on the model of the motorcycle you rent making the balance unavailable until the motorcycle is returned.
+To confirm the booking we take 30% of the down payment and the rest of the rental amount (70%) on the day of the rental.
+Once on-site you will also be charged a deposit by the method of preauthorization hold.
+Meaning, we reserve or “freeze” the equivalent amount depending on the model of the motorcycle you rent making the balance unavailable until the motorcycle is returned.
 This deposit is motorcycle rental liability insurance in case of any damage or theft.

 Any motorcycle damage or theft is covered by the deposit of 900 to 1500 Euro taken upfront before completing the rental process.

-Limit for drivers over 25 years of age is 0.5%.
+The limit for drivers over 25 years of age is 0.5%.
 It is illegal to drive with more than 0.05% of alcohol in the blood system.
 Severe fines apply should you reject alcohol and drug testing when stopped by the police.
-Croatia has most amazing wines and tasty grappas, so please drink responsibly 🙂
+Croatia has the most amazing wines and tasty grappas, so please drink responsibly 🙂

 Rent-a-GS rental is covered in all EU countries plus Serbia, Kosovo, Montenegro, Bosnia and Hercegovina, Albania.